 Thank God we did not lose Oprah’s Stedman.

-“Well, in case you were unaware, it is International Women’s Day, so I stand with her right to drive her luxury sedan into a Whole Foods, or whatever stationary structure she chooses.
+“In case you didn’t know, it’s International Women’s Day, so I stand with her right to drive her luxury sedan into a Whole Foods, or whatever she chooses.
 Sometimes you’ve got to break through a Whole Foods wall to break a glass ceiling,” said Gloria Harris, between sips of her Fair Trade Moroccan mint tea.

-“I just hope they use recycled LEED-certified lumber from grass fed free range trees when they make the repairs.
+“I just hope they use recycled LEED-certified lumber from free range trees when they make the repairs.
 Anything else would be a slap in the face to the environment.”

 Shopping at Ridgewood returned to normal by the afternoon, but the incident served as a reminder to not take Whole Foods for granted.
 Anna Elizabeth may have said it best, “This could happen anywhere, y’all.
 Be sure to hold your Kombucha a little tighter tonight.”